 Would love DiCaprio for his adventurous roles and zest for life.
 Type 7s resonate with DiCaprio's love for variety and new experiences, making them likely fans.

-Respects DiCaprio's bold choices in roles and his confrontational approach to controversies Type 8s value strength and confrontation, aligning with how DiCaprio handles challenges.
+Respect DiCaprio's bold choices in roles and his aggressive approach to controversies.
+Type 8s value strength and confrontation, aligning with how DiCaprio handles challenges.

 Enjoys DiCaprio's work but may not have strong opinions about him.
 Type 9s are generally easygoing and may appreciate DiCaprio's work without getting too invested in his public persona.